edvinolo/b-spline-two-e/README.md

 A shell script for building the program and its prerequisites on AWS-Linux 2023 can be found in ```utils/install_bs2e_aws_linux_2023.sh```

 ## Turn on debug build
-In the build directory run cmake with the debug-flag set
+In the build directory run cmake with the debug flag set
 ```
 cmake -DCMAKE_BUILD_TYPE=debug ..
 ```